Radu V. Stan, MD, PhD

 Lebanon NH 03756

-Our laboratory is focused on how vascular endothelial cells control the exchange of solutes and cells between the blood and tissues.
-The laboratory studies how, on one hand, fundamental mechanisms of signaling and membrane traffic control endothelial cell differentiation and organization in different vascular beds.
-At whole animal level, we are interested in how endothelial cells of diverse phenotypes control higher order cardiovascular functions such as microvascular permeability, angiogenesis and inflammation.
-Our efforts are currently focused on several distinct but interactive project areas, relying on a wide array of experimental approaches from electron microscopy to cell imaging to biochemistry and cell biology to genetics and to whole animal physiology.
+Our efforts are currently focused on several distinct but interactive project areas, relying on a wide array of experimental approaches from electron microscopy to fluorescence live cell imaging, biochemistry and cell biology to genetics and to whole animal physiology.
 The current discrete focus areas are:

 1) Cell biology of the endothelium: The laboratory studies how, on one hand, fundamental mechanisms of signaling and membrane traffic control endothelial cell differentiation and organization in different vascular beds.
 Specific endothelial structures (fenestrae, transendothelial channels, vesiculo-vacuolar organelles, caveolae and other vesicular carriers) have been shown too mediate the exchanges between blood and tissues.
 Our laboratory has cloned and characterized Plasmalemma Vesicle Associated Protein (PLVAP) gene, whose gene product, the PLVAP/PV1 protein, is the first known component of the endothelial stomatal and fenestral diaphragms, present on these structures.
 Taking advantage of PV1 we are currently trying to understand the biogenesis, cellular function and regulation of the endothelial structures involved in transendothelial excghange.

 Keywords: Inflammation, cancer, angiogenesis, microvascular permeability endothelial differentiation, endothelial cell biology, endocytosis, transcytosis, fenestrae, caveolae, transendothelial channels.

 Rotations and Thesis Projects: